8 Hours / 8 CEs

 On Demand | Self-Paced Professional Training

-This on-demand professional training program on Evaluations of Police Suitability and Fitness for Duty is presented by Dave Corey, Ph.D., ABPP & Mark Zelig, Ph.D., ABPP, in partnership with The American Board of Police and Public Safety Psychology (ABPPSP).
+This on-demand professional training program on Evaluations of Police Suitability and Fitness for Duty is presented by Dave Corey, Ph.D., ABPP, and Mark Zelig, Ph.D., ABPP, in partnership with The American Board of Police and Public Safety Psychology (ABPPSP).

 This program provides a comprehensive overview of the two most common psychological evaluations conducted by police psychologists: evaluations of the psychological suitability of police candidates and the psychological fitness of incumbent police officers.